be-heroes/open-transformer-specification/specification.md

 **did**: A unique identifier for the data record.

-**bid**: A unique identifier for the actor providing claiming ownership of the data record.
+**bid**: A unique identifier for the actor claiming ownership of the data record.

 **trace_id (optional)**: A unique identifier representing a collection (or batch) of related data records, enabling distributed tracing and efficient batch processing.